-The GNU Build System provides means to automatically rename executables before they are installed.
+The GNU Build System provides means to automatically rename executables and manpages before they are installed (see Section 11.2 [Man pages], page 90).
 This is especially convenient when installing a GNU package on a system that already has a proprietary implementation you do not want to overwrite.
 For instance, you may want to install GNU tar as gtar so you can distinguish it from your vendor's tar.